JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

 In other words, when given `InputInstance`, return `OutputInstance`.
 The direction of this "relationship" is ALWAYS in one direction: to the right (i.e. `->`).

 When we define a function for type-level programming, we're not defining a function that takes some input and returns an output.
 Rather, we are defining a "relationship" between some input(s) and some output(s).
-Because we're doing this at compile-time, this "relationship" already knows (i.e. has fully evaluted) what all of the entities described in the relationship are.
-Thus, these "relationships" can be applied in multiple directions to create multiple functions.
-One could say that type-level functions work in **all directions**.
+In other words, these "relationships" can be applied in multiple directions to create multiple functions.
+One could say that type-level functions work in **multiple directions**.
 To put it another way...:
 - `function InputInstance` outputs `OutputInstance`
 - `function OutputInstance` outputs `InputInstance`